 When you start a new business, you are creating an organisation with a stated purpose or goal: to sell products or services for profit.
 Often, this requires labour or expertise in a variety of areas and, unless you are running a small sole proprietorship, you will need employees to achieve this.

 Indeed, most companies cannot survive without talented and dedicated staff members, and organisations that continuously lose their best people are highly unlikely to grow.
-This is why retention – the ability of a business to keep their best people for an extended period – is so important.
+This is why retention – the ability of a business to keep their best people for an extended period – is so crucial.

 Of course, it is impossible to keep every employee forever, but as a business owner or manager, there are various steps and measures you can adopt to improve workplace satisfaction levels.
 Your team members might be tempted elsewhere, but you can still try to convince them that their best interests are served by continuing within your organisation.

 It's not just about keeping people happy, either: employee retention should be a key focus for any business that is looking for long term stability and growth.
 High employee turnover can have a seriously negative impact on your reputation and your ability to attract high-calibre candidates.

 With this in mind, here are seven points that highlight the importance of retaining your employees:

 In business, every workplace has its own systems, procedures, and protocols when it comes to getting things done.
 Employees who are familiar with such a system have a clearer understanding of how things should work.

 When you have a high level of employee retention, you can continuously work on improving specific processes to boost overall productivity in your business.
 It also reduces the chances of costly errors when it comes to dealing with critical operational elements, such as dealing with regular clients, handling accounts receivable, and adhering to compliance laws.